cockroachdb/docs/v20.1/common-errors.md

 decide whether to retry or not based on whether it would be better for your application to apply the transaction twice or return an error to the user.

-## invalid value for parameter "TimeZone"

-This error indicates that the machine running the CockroachDB node is missing the [`tzdata`](https://www.iana.org/time-zones) library (sometimes called `tz` or `zoneinfo`), which is required by certain features of CockroachDB that use time zone data, for example, to support using location-based names as time zone identifiers.

-To resolve this issue, install the `tzdata` library and keep it up-to-date.
-It's important for all nodes to have the same version, so when updating the library, do so as quickly as possible across all nodes.

-For details about other libraries the CockroachDB binary for Linux depends on, see [Dependencies](recommended-production-settings.html#dependencies).

 ## Something else?